 B. Cameron Reed presents lecture on the Manhattan Project

-This free lecture is geared towards a public audience.
+This free lecture is geared toward a public audience.
 Seating is limited so an RSVP is required.
-Attendees can RSVP here.
-Science Under the Dome lectures are held in our 60 seat planetarium, located in room 0209 Old Main, 4841 Cass Avenue, Detroit MI.
+Science Under the Dome lectures are held in our 60 seat planetarium, located in room 0209 Old Main, 4841 Cass Avenue, Detroit, MI.

 Science Under the Dome is a free monthly public lecture series offered by the Wayne State University Planetarium during the academic year.